Seven Cool Ways Fullbay Can Help With Parts Management

 But you know what the coolest part is?

-Those six things aren’t even scratching on the surface of what Fullbay can do for you.
+Those seven things aren’t even scratching the surface of what Fullbay can do for you.
 We built the entire program around making life easier for those who work in a heavy-duty shop.